EstebanSuarezCalvo/SO/processes.md

 - Creation of *zombie* processes can be avoided using flag SA_NOCLDWAIT in *sigaction* for the SIGCHLD signal

 - Should that be the case `wait()`would return -1 setting errno to ECHILD

+## CPU Scheduling

+In a multiprogrammed O.S. several processes and/or threads compete for CPU.

+The scheduler is the part of the O.S. which decides which process (among the runnable processes) obtains the CPU.

+There are two kinds of scheduling algorithms:
+- **non-preemptive algorithms**: The currently running process stays in the CPU until it ends its CPU burst
+- **preemptive algorithms**: The scheduler can move out from the CPU the currently running process before it ends its CPU burst (preemption)

+Types of scheduler:
+- **short term scheduler**: decides which process enters the CPU among the runnable processes
+- **medium term scheduler**: in *swapping* systems: decides which swapped out processes will be swapped in
+- **long term scheduler**: in *batch systems*: decides which process(es) in the *spool* device will be loaded into main memory.
+It controls the degree of multiprogramming

+The goals of a scheduler will vary depending on the environment it is used:
+- **Batch environments**: It's main goal is to be efficient and have great throughput
+- **Interactive environments**: Its main goal is to give at least some CPU to all processes in a timely manner
+- **Real time environments**: Some processes in the system have very specific time constrains that need to be met.
+Typically priority based scheduling is used and those processes with special needs are assigned the greatest priorities in the system

+In every system the sheduler has to provide
+- **Fairness**: every process has to get a fair share of the CPU
+- **Policy**: meet a certain criteria previously stablished
+- **Balance**: different parts of the system share similar workloads

+### Scheduling Evaluation

+There are 3 methods to evaluate how an algorithm behaves on a given system

+- Analytical methods (both deterministic and non deterministic)

+    - Deterministic Models
+        - We take a sample workload and evaluate how the system behaves.
+Important: the workload must be representative
+        - We use some of the time measurements to assess the algorithm's performance
+        - *Pros*: simplicity
+        - *Cons*: misleading results if the workload is not correctly selected

+    - Non deterministic Models
+        - On many systems, the arrival time and length of the job cannot be predicted, so it is not possible to use a deterministic mode
+        - We use probability distribution functions to model the CPU bursts and arrival times for the jobs in the system
+        - With those two distributions we can estimate the mean values of throughput, watting time...

+- Simulation
+    - Another option is to simulate the system behaviour
+    - Data for processes are either ramdomly generated or sampled from a real system
+    - This method gives a real glimpse on how an scheduling algorithm actually performs
+    - High computing cost

+- Implantation

+    - The algorithm is implemented on a running system to be evaluated
+    - Data obtained correspondt o actual processes in a real system
+    - The mere implantation of some specific algorithm in a running system can condition user behaviour so that the results thus obtained may be not as *authentic* as they should